martinkadlec0/Smart-RSS/README.md

 ## For developers

-If you are interesting in improving Smart RSS here are few tips to get started.
+If you are interested in improving Smart RSS then there are few tips to get started.

 First of all you will need several command line tools: